Club: Cagliari Calcio | Opening: 1970 | Closing: 2017 | Final capacity: 23,486 seats | Max. capacity: 70,000

 The stadium could initially hold about 70,000 spectators, however this was reduced to almost 40,000 after it got renovated for the 1990 World Cup.
 During the World Cup, Stadio Sant’Elia hosted three group matches.

-In the following decades, the state of the stadium deteriorated significantly, and in the early 2000s both curves and one of the long sides were closed and three temporary bleachers were placed on the athletics track.
+In the following decades, the state of the stadium deteriorated quickly, and in the early 2000s both curves and one of the long sides were closed and three temporary bleachers were placed on the athletics track.
 This almost halved the stadium’s capacity to 23,486 seats.

 As a result, Cagliari started exploring the possibilities to build a new stadium.
 Initial plans were changed a few times with the perspective of a possible Euro 2016 in Italy, but in the end the club settled on a 23,000-seater in the Elmas area near the airport.